By choosing plants that positively interact with your leeks, you may reap bigger harvests, deter pests, and make better use of your space.

 What Not to Plant with Leeks

-Leeks have some plants they just don’t get along well with.
+Leeks don’t get along well with some plants.
 Avoid planting leeks near beans, peas, or other legumes, which can stunt their growth.

 It is also recommended not to plant garlic in the same garden plot as leeks.
 Garlic can harbor onion maggots, which can affect leeks.

 Asparagus also doesn’t do well when planted near alliums.
-It is believed that leeks will inhibit the growth of asparagus.
+It is believed that leeks inhibit asparagus growth.

 Other bad companions for leeks include broccoli, cabbage, and cauliflower.